demetriusthornton/cd0428-landing-page/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+Udacity Landing Page Project about the matrix, using HTML, CSS and Javascript.

-To get started, open `js/app.js` and start building out the app's functionality
+## How to run

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+For this project you need to open the index.html file in your browser.
+This will open the page and you can navigate through the page using the navigation bar.